frintjs/frint/docs/api/App.md

 ### getStore(appName)

+If no `appName` is given, it would fetch the store of the current app instance.

 Returns the Store of an App by its name.

 @TODO: could this be removed from public API?

+### getState$(appName)

+If no `appName` is given, it would fetch the state of the current app instance.

+Returns the state of an app as an Observable.

+### dispatch(action)

+Dispatches action to the current Store.

 ### getRootApp()